jcollins17/itmd-362-pp/pp-02/readme.md

 you will use to communicate (e.g., your own Basecamp project [NOT the class-wide one], Slack, Trello, or something else).

-Write the name of the service your group has decided to use:
+Write the name of the service your group has decided to use: TEAM "team"

 2. In your project coordination software of choice, discuss and choose one member who will create the free GitHub Organization account for your team.
 That member can click the + (plus sign) next to